wangh1017/2404.18579/README.md

 Chains and Configuration Files

 1. Chains have been seperated for the file size limit of Github.
-2. Results of 2404.18579 can be reproduced by .param files.
+2. Results of 2404.18579 can be reproduced using .param files and MCMC.